Bitcoin doesn’t have to be complicated.

-What Bitcoin capabilities will FRFCU offer?
+What Bitcoin capabilities will FRFCU make available?

 Members will have the option to buy, sell, and hold Bitcoin through Online or Mobile Banking, as well as trade and view their current Bitcoin balance through a user-friendly process.

-How secure is Cryptocurrency/Bitcoin?
+How secure is the Bitcoin network?

 Is Bitcoin federally insured?